 [JR: Attendees are recognized on the theory “if it’s important to some to mention in an obit, then we can spare a few prayers”.
 Perhaps, the time at MC was both formative and important to our comrade.
 And, imho, WW2 interrupted many plans.
-In this case, it was Viet Nam.
 A good many who went never came back and maybe those that did had new priorities.]

 # – # – # – # – # 2014-Dec-03 @ 19:59